HVAC PPC Guide: How To Get Leads and Boost ROI

 Overbidding results from a lack of budgetary discipline and an ignorance of Google Quality Score.
 Google will increase costs per click (CPC) for ads it projects will fail.

-Conversely, a highly relevant ad with an applicable user intent is the key to driving down CPCs.
+Conversely, a highly relevant ad with a user intent that aligns is key to driving down CPCs.

 Funneling Clicks to Website Homepage